 These effects have been largely attributed to i) reduction of risk factors for cardiovascular diseases, ii) reduction of cancer risk, iii) antioxidant effect, iv) antimicrobial effect, and v) enhancement of detoxification foreign compound and hepatoprotection.

-Benefits of garlic on cardiovascular diseases:
+Benefits of garlic for Heart Diseases:

 Garlic and its preparations have been widely recognized as agents for prevention and treatment of cardiovascular diseases.
 Scientific literature supports the proposal that garlic consumption have significant effects on lowering blood pressure, prevention of atherosclerosis, reduction of serum cholesterol and triglyceride, inhibition of platelet aggregation, and increasing fibrinolytic activity.